IBE160/SG-Gruppe-3-Kun/docs/sprint-artifacts/3-3-incorporate-user-role-into-rag-prompt.md

       ...
       """
       ```
-- [ ] Update the `Agent` instantiation or `run` call to include this dependency/context.
+- [ ] Update the `Agent` instantiation or `run` call to include this dependency/context (AC: 1).

 ### Testing
-- [ ] Unit Test: Verify the prompt string contains the role.
+- [ ] Unit Test: Verify the prompt string contains the role (AC: 2).
-- [ ] Manual Verification: Ask "What do I need to know about HMS cards?" as different roles and observe the output differences.
+- [ ] Manual Verification: Ask "What do I need to know about HMS cards?" as different roles and observe the output differences (AC: 3, 4).

 ## 5. Development Notes & Learnings